InamDevilliers/Product-Details/README.md

   cors: Middleware to enable cross-origin resource sharing between frontend and backend.

 2. Running the Node.js Backend
-To start the Node.js backend server, use the following command: node server.js
+To start the Node.js backend server, navigate to Backend folder and use the following command: node server.js
 The backend will now be running on http://localhost:3001 and will serve product data when the /products endpoint is accessed.